The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: The Seiberg-Witten equations and monopole Floer homology

 Finally, we can discuss how the refinement of Theorem \ref{spectralnew} works in light of this estimate

 \begin{proof}[Proof of Theorem \ref{spectralnew}] Let us quickly review the proof of the slightly weaker inequality of \cite{Lin} (we refer the reader to the paper for more details).
 We assume for simplicity of notation that the metric is hyperbolic, so that the Ricci curvature is constantly $-2$; in particular, we will prove the statement of Theorem \ref{Thm3}.
-Given a solution $(B,\Psi)$ to the Seiberg-Witten equations, the Weitzenb\"ock formula implies the identity
+Given a solution $(B,\Psi)$ to the Seiberg-Witten equations, the Weitzenb\"ock formula and the equation involving the curvature $F_{B^t}$ imply the identity

 Multiplying this by $|\Psi|^2$, and integrating over the manifold, we obtain by Green's identity